galaxy-darkerdroid/destuff-5_1/README.md

 - ChatGPT
 - Galaxy Watch Pairing (WearOS)
 - Some things can not be ticked in MicroG
+- Crashing MinMicroG Installation (you can fix it with the script with the 3th option)
 - More things that arent tested yet.

 # Sources